4 Technologies of leadership

 What does a sofa overlooking the city offer?
 Sitting on a sofa or comfortable chair can be relaxing, evoking feelings of being at home, opening one up to more reflective thinking.
 Relaxing on a sofa can also evoke images of a therapist’s couch: the experience of being asked uncomfortable questions that nevertheless push you into unexpectedly valuable thinking territory.
 Being simultaneously relaxed and open to critical questioning is of course just where an innovative leadership institute wants you to be.
 The sofa area has become so much a focus of practice that the sofa itself has started to develop a character of its own and can be spoken about as if it is a living thing with personality.

 On the high-tech end of the spectrum, it is often argued that the internet, mobile technology and social media have transformed the way in which we relate to one another and work.
-If you look around you in a public space, you will notice that many, if not most people are buried in their phones or tablets in a way that would simply have been unthinkable 15 to 20 years ago.
-Social media in particular has changed the way in which people identify with and relate to communities.
-Communities are as likely to be stretched across continents now as to be situated in a localised area.
-Moreover, leadership can be thought of in terms of communities of people and technologies, comprised of a variety of roles and identities. .
+If you look around you in a public space, you will notice that many, if not most people are buried in their phones or tablets in a way we couldn’t have imagined 20 years ago..
+Social media in particular has changed the way in which people identify with and relate to commies.
+Commies are as likely to be stretched across continents now as to be situated in a localised area.
+Moreover, leadership can be thought of in terms of commies of people and technologies, comprised of a variety of roles and identities.
 Perhaps most importantly, due to technologies, volunteers are beginning to have a voice and degree of participation which was previously not possible.

 Activity 4 Spaces and technologies in your organisation

 Spend 15 minutes thinking about the kinds of spaces and technologies that dominate where and how leadership is practised in your organisation.
 If you are able, take a photograph of this space and/or these technologies and post the photo in this activity's thread in the discussion forum.
-Spend 10 minutes telling your fellow learners a story that captures how leadership is enacted in this space and with these technologies.
+Spend a further 10 minutes telling your fellow learners a story that captures how leadership is enacted in this space and with these technologies – either via the forum or in your learning group or club.

 What are the benefits and drawbacks of this space and these technologies of leadership?
 Could you do something to freshen up the space where leadership is practised?